MaxineXiong/OpenAI-API-Web-Apps/README.md

 4. For text input, click on the "MESSAGE BOT" expander, select a built-in prompt from the dropdown menu, and press CTRL + Enter to submit.
 The chatbot will respond with a generated message.
 You can continue the conversation by entering your own messages.
 5. For speech input, make sure the text message input field is cleared, then click on the "TALK TO BOT" expander, click on the microphone icon, and speak your message.
 The speech input will be converted to text, and the chatbot will respond accordingly.

-Below are two GIF images that demonstrate the usage of the **Talk to GPT-3.5** application:
+Below are two GIF images that demonstrate the usage of the **Talk to GPT** application:

 <p align='center'>